Surya Sen: Chittagong armoury raid

 Sen led a group of revolutionaries on 18 April 1930 to raid the armouries of police and auxiliary forces in Chittagong.
-The plan was elaborate and included seizing of arms from the armoury as well as destruction of communication system of the city (including telephone, telegraph and railway), thereby isolating Chittagong from the rest of British Raj.
+The plan was elaborate and included seizing arms from the armoury as well as destruction of communication system of the city (including telephone, telegraph, and railway), thereby isolating Chittagong from the rest of British Raj.
 However, although the group gained the arms, they failed to capture the ammunition.
 They hoisted the Indian National Flag on the premises of the armoury, and then escaped.
 A few days later, a large fraction of the revolutionary group was cornered on Jalalabad Hill by a British Indian Army detachment.
 In the ensuing fight, twelve revolutionaries died, many were arrested, while some managed to flee, including Sen.

 Arrest and death

 Sen stayed in hiding, and kept moving from one place to another.
 Sometimes he took up a job as a workman, a farmer, a priest, a house worker or even hid as a pious Muslim.
 This is how he avoided being captured by the British.